Skip to main content

 You don’t have to worry about formatting; the Normal Style of the document will be changed to meet our needs (Tahoma size 12, double-spaced, line and page numbers), but your original Normal Style settings will be noted.

-If your manuscript has already been formatted into PDF, or has been pre-formatted in a Word document (single-spacing, sidebars, section breaks, alternating headers, etc.), there will be an additional $100 charge due to editing difficulties.
+If your manuscript has already been formatted into PDF, or has been pre-formatted in a Word document (single-spacing, sidebars, section breaks, alternating headers, etc.), there will be an additional $100 charge due to editing difficulties, and AdkEd cannot guarantee that your original formatting choices will be retained.
 PDF proofreading is only appropriate for final, formatted documents.
-Copyediting is not available.
+Copyediting in PDF is not available.

 What are your qualifications?